Aggression in Cats Toward People

 Fear.
 Sometimes the best offense is a good defense!
 This is true of our fearful cats.
 When a cat feels threatened, he may act in ways to defend himself.
 This is the most common type of aggressive behavior, so keep in mind that the goal when you’re developing a behavior modification plan is to make your cat feel comfortable, not threaten him further.

 Play and excitement.
 Some cats have a hard time distinguishing between appropriate and inappropriate play.
 Forms of play that may be appropriate with their litter mates may make us bleed.
 These cats often have difficulty controlling themselves and may not have learned the self-control necessary to regulate their play before it causes injury.
+Quick tip: Play with your cat with wand-type toys to create distance between you and him.

 Redirection.
 Have you ever been so upset with someone at work that you go home and yell at a family member?
 That’s called redirection: You can’t take out your frustration on who or what is upsetting you so you pick on someone else.
 Cats sometimes do this, too.
+Quick tip: Do some detective work to find the trigger (the thing that’s upsetting your cat) and remove it from her life.

 Dislike of petting.
 Some cats show a high sensitivity to being petted in certain places, and their annoyance can flair up in an instant.
 For example, some cats behave aggressively when touched on the rear end or when being petted while sitting on someone’s lap.
 The reasons behind this behavior are not well understood, but these cats sometimes learn to accept petting for short amounts of time.
+Quick tip: Let your cat call the shots.
+Put out your hand and let her choose to rub on you.

 Pain and sensitivity.
 Numerous medical conditions can cause pain and discomfort.
 Just as we might lash out to protect ourselves from pain or anticipated pain, cats do the same.
+Quick tip: Consult with your veterinarian.

 Protecting yourself and your cat